Carnagion/dissertation/interim/interim.typ

 // TODO: Talk about de-icing order

 In the current implementation, each aircraft is assigned a de-icing time based on its TOBT.
+The TOBT of an aircraft can be calculated as its earliest possible take-off time minus the time taken to get from the gates to the runway, including de-icing and lineup.

 == Visualising Sequences